 The movie is as explicit about a sexual crime and sexual domination as was made in the U.S. until the 1960s.
 It could be produced against the advice of the Production Code because it was sourced in the story Sanctuary by the respected author William Faulkner.
 In a small Southern town, wealthy young party girl Temple Drake (Miriam Hopkins) plays the field.
 She turns down the marriage proposal of young attorney Stephen Benbow (William Gargan) for reasons she herself doesn’t fully understand.
 She doesn’t sleep with the men that take her out drinking and dancing, but she isn’t convinced she’s worthy of Stephen; she believes the gossip that she’s one of the wild Drakes.
 Feeling self-conscious at a party, Temple lets the inebriated Toddy (William Collier Jr.) take her on a car ride.
 She knows she can handle Toddy, but he crashes their car as a rainstorm commences.
 She ends up in an isolated ruin of a farmhouse, in the hands of a group of lowlife moonshine smugglers.

-There Temple attracts the attention of the criminal bootlegger Trigger (Jack La Rue), who shields her from his drunken cohorts only to save her for himself.
-Trigger rapes the helpless woman, and takes her with him when he returns to his rooms in a bordello back in town.
-At first stunned by disbelief, Temple is too terrified to resist — she’s seen Trigger kill a man, and it’s made clear that he’ll kill again.
+There Temple attracts the attention of the criminal bootlegger Trigger (Jack La Rue), who shields her from his drunken cohorts only to take her himself.
+Trigger rapes the helpless woman, and takes her along when he returns to his rooms in a bordello back in town.
+At first stunned in disbelief, Temple is too terrified to resist — she’s seen Trigger kill a man, and it’s made clear that he’ll kill again.
 When Stephen eventually tracks her down, Temple pretends that she’s with Trigger voluntarily, to protect her fianceé.
 But the whole mess will soon be made public, at a trial.
 What possible ‘normal’ life could Temple Drake have then?

-We know that the show’s images were heavily pre-planned; the film’s superior visual qualities could very well be the work of the art department, and Karl Struss.
-The Auteur Theory takes a serious blow when we learn that the director is Stephen Roberts, who died at an early age after a prolific career of silent comedy shorts and a string of ’30s features that fall into no discernable pattern: Temple Drake is its own very special item, clearly made with care, taste and discretion in the knowledge that the censor watchdogs would be at its heels.
+The Auteur Theory takes a serious blow when we learn that the director is Stephen Roberts, who died at an early age after a prolific career of silent comedy shorts and a string of ’30s features that fall into no discernable pattern: Temple Drake is an unique item, clearly made with care, taste and discretion in the knowledge that the censor watchdogs would be at its heels.

 Jack La Rue had been imported to Hollywood to play major gangster roles that instead went to bigger stars.
 As a minor hoodlum in the very good pre-Code film Three on a Match, he’s given exactly one decent medium shot, and comes off looking like a depraved version of Humphrey Bogart (who plays an unscrupulous crook in the same scene).
-In Temple Drake La Rue finally got his big gangster part.
+Temple Drake finally gave La Rue his big gangster part.
 Trigger is an oily thug with considerable sex appeal, of the ‘wrong kind,’ your mother would say.
 La Rue’s creepy stare has a built-in perversion factor.
-The threat from Trigger is real — no interruptions intercede to stop the rape.
+The threat from Trigger is real — nothing intercedes to stop the rape.

 Had Temple Drake not been banned and locked away, perhaps Jack La Rue would have been remembered as one of the great Depression-era movie gangsters, along with Edward G. Robinson, James Cagney and Paul Muni.
 La Rue’s low-rent scumbag Trigger is surely more realistic than those glamorized hoodlums.